PradeepLoganathan/pradeepl-blog/content/blog/lambda-architecture/index.md

 - Resource consumption: The Lambda Architecture can consume a lot of resources, such as storage space, network bandwidth, memory, CPU, etc., as it processes the same data twice through both layers.
 It may also incur higher costs for cloud-based solutions.

 In summary, lambda architecture is a powerful and popular way of designing a data pipeline that can handle both batch and stream processing.
 However, it also comes with trade-offs and challenges that need to be considered carefully.
-In my next post, I will show you how to implement a lambda architecture using some of the most popular tools and frameworks in the data engineering space.
-Stay tuned!
+Other Data processing architectures such as [Kappa architecture]({{<ref "/blog/kappa-architecture">}}) address these concerns with innovative solutions.